neetikapakki/LSRE-neetikaroypakki/Seminars/seminarnotes.md

 o	Company board

 This paper discuss what a software product management is by explaining each and every step involved in the software product management clearly.

+SEMINAR 2
+HOMEWORK ARTICLE "Obsolete software requirements"

+The authors of this paper mainly concentrated on understanding the nature of obsolete requirements and their role in requirements management.
+Software, as a business, is a demanding environment where a growing number of users, rapid introduction of new technologies, and fierce competition are inevitable.
+Obsolete requirements could dramatically extend project timelines, increase the total cost of the project or even cause project failure.
+Thus, the identification, handling, and removal of obsolete requirements are crucial.
+Some of the reasons for the cause of obsolete software requirements are mentioned.

+•	Scope creep

+•	Requirements creep

+•	Requirements leakage

+A survey is conducted and investigated the phenomenon of obsolete requirements and effort required to handle the obsolete requirements in industrial practice.
+This survey is conducted based on the research questions that were formed.

+1. The obsolete software requirements create serious impact in industry practice.

+2. Requirements related to standards and laws are the least likely to become obsolete, while inconsistent and ambiguous requirements are the most likely to become obsolete.

+3. OSRs identification is predominantly a manual activity.

+4. The identified OSRs should be kept in the requirements document or the database, but tagged as obsolete.

+5. Project managers and product managers indicate that they always find OSRs in their work even if many of the respondents do not actively look for them.

+6. OSRs are more likely to affect Large-scale requirements (LSRE) and Very large-scale requirements projects (VLSRE).

+7. OSRs should first of all be handled during the Requirements analysis and Requirements validation phases.

+8. The results point to the lack of methods and routines for actively handling OSRs as a central determinant.